sendbird/SendBird-SDK-JavaScript/README.md

 ## Before getting started

 This section shows you the prerequisites you need to check for using Sendbird Chat SDK for JavaScript.
+If you have any comments or questions regarding bugs and feature requests, visit [Sendbird community](https://community.sendbird.com).

 ### Supported browsers